Bathinanna/AgriConnect/README.md

-# farmers_webportal
+# AgriConnect

-A full-stack web portal designed to help farmers manage resources, access information, and connect with the agricultural community.
+A full-stack application designed to help farmers manage resources, access information, and connect with the agricultural community.

 ---